Modified:2022-10-05 Published:2022-10-05 Views: 331

 1. Updates Behind Schedule: ERP systems support many of the organization’s core business processes and operations and if it lags behind, it will hinder your business efficiency and decision-making capabilities.
 And if you are using an outdated ERP and the updates are behind schedule, then it will not only impede your business growth and hold you back from staying competitive, but you will also find yourself on the verge of security risks such as vulnerability to hacking, vandalism, or viruses.

-Reports say that a whopping 87% of businesses use archaic software, including ERP software which is not up to date.
+Reports say that a whopping 87% of businesses use archaic software, including ERP CRM software which are not up to date.
 Updates happen for a reason, occasionally to introduce new features but most importantly to address Achilles' heel.
 The world of cybercrime is hyperactive, and hackers are constantly discovering ways to attack software.

 2. Full Access Rights: Undoubtedly, the external sources possess the greatest business security threats, but does that imply that we should become reluctant and sit back and neglect in-house risks?
 Full Access rights should not be provided by default, because it is very necessary to keep an eye on who has access to what data.
 It is worth noting which employees have permission to make alterations to the system.
 Let us understand it with an example- In most cases, a software developer’s job is to develop software, design, build and maintain computer programs, they would not require a sneak peek into an employee’s salary information.
 Access Rights largely depend on the needs and requirements of the business but generally, it should depend on a “need-to-know” basis.
 There are 3 main types of access control systems namely: